Bleak, but also heartfelt at the same time.

 Beautiful, sensitive, imperfect.
 Brilliant use of gastronomy to allegorize the adaptation of humans to sensory deprivation.
 A love story in an a rather plausible apocalyptic frame.
 At its essence it reminds of It's All About Love by Thomas Vinterberg.

-So intense.
 So far, on of my favorite 'end of the world' stories.
 Eva Green and Ewan McGregor do a wonderful job here. lovelovelove!

 " It's dark now.
 But they feel each others' breath.
 And they know all they need to know.
 They kiss.
 And they feel each others' tears on their cheeks.
 And if there had been anybody left to see them, then they would look like normal lovers, caressing each others' faces, bodies close together, eyes closed, oblivious to the world around them.
 Because that is how life goes on.
 Like that. "